 Transfer of Continuing Education Credits to Curriculum

 Continuing education credits that lead to a credential or certification may be considered for course equivalency.
-Program/departmental and Vice President of Instruction approval must be received, and the student must enroll in the program for which he or she is seeking credit.
+Program/departmental and Vice President of Instruction approval must be received, and the student must enroll in the program for which they are seeking credit.

 The amount of credit awarded in such cases is established by the faculty in the subject area in which the credit will be awarded.
-Such credit is awarded only in areas which coincide with the college’s regular curriculum offerings and are appropriate to the student’s educational goals.
-The decision concerning whether credit will be awarded is based on documentation which demonstrates academic comparability to credit earned by traditional means.
-Evaluation criteria include comparable content and credit hours with the corresponding curriculum course, the grade earned, accreditation standards, instructor qualifications, and the number of years since the credits were earned.
+Such credit is awarded only in areas that coincide with the college’s regular curriculum offerings and are appropriate to the student’s educational goals.
+The decision concerning whether credit will be awarded is based on documentation that demonstrates academic comparability to credit earned by traditional means.
+Evaluation criteria include comparable content and credit hours with the corresponding curriculum course, the grade earned, accreditation standards, instructor qualifications, and years since the student earned the credits.
 In cases where the documentation does not support the awarding of credit for previous non-credit courses or training, a student may be allowed to demonstrate proficiency in the course competencies through a proficiency/challenge examination.

 To receive credit for credentials or certification of professional, occupational, or continuing education courses or programs, the student must submit documentation showing completion of equivalent coursework to the Vice President of Instruction’s office.
 The maximum credit awarded must not exceed twenty-five percent (25%) of the total amount of credit required for graduation from the student’s curriculum program.
 Such credit may not be transferable to another program within the college or transferable from Edgecombe Community College to other colleges or universities.